sasagawa888/nprolog/document/MANUAL.md

 ### □ recorda(Key,Term,Ref)
 Predicates a term and returns a new reference number for that term.

+### □ recorded(Key, Term, Ref)
+Returns the term stored under the specified key and its reference number while backtracking.

 ### □ recordz(Key,Term,Ref)
 Adds a term at the end of the predicate and returns the reference number assigned to that term.